.hack//Roots: Characters

 The protagonist of the series, and a newbie within The World R:2.
 Haseo had an encounter with PKers (Player Killers) before joining the Twilight Brigade.
-He appears to be obsessed with Ovan's enigmatic nature, which he soon discovers isn't so unusual.
+He appears to be obsessed with Ovan's enigmatic nature, which he soon discovers is not so unusual.
 He is an outsider in real life, and not very good at dealing with people.
 He seems to care for Shino in a more than platonic way.
 After Shino goes into a coma, Haseo starts to become extremely depressed and also very angry whenever Shino or Tri-Edge are mentioned.
 He completed a special event known as The Forest of Pain, which was said to be impossible to complete.
 His reward was an upgrade that gave him impossible strength (known as the 3rd form in .hack//G.U.).
 He is now trying to hunt down Tri-Edge, using his newly gained power status to PK players in an attempt to find information.
 After his transformation he becomes even more mentally unstable and anti-social.
 While trying to find information on Tri-Edge, Haseo reunites with Ovan who tells him that he will find Tri-Edge at the Hulle Granz Cathedral (one of the Lost Grounds).
 Haseo fights Tri-Edge but is defeated and stripped of all his power and equipment, ironically returning him mostly to his senses as well.
 Outside of the game, Haseo is 17 years old and attends a private high school.
 He lives alone.
 Haseo visits Shino in the hospital on a daily basis after she fell in a coma.